MinghaoHan/UIED/README.md

 # UIED - UI element detection, detecting UI elements from UI screenshots or drawnings

-This project is still ongoing and this repo may be updated irregularly, I developed a web app for the UIED in http://uied.online
+A web app for the UIED in http://uied.online

 ## Related Publications:
 [1.
 UIED: a hybrid tool for GUI element detection](https://dl.acm.org/doi/10.1145/3368089.3417940)